AndreasDeveloper/Explorer-Website/README.md

 <b>FOCUS</b>

-- Focused was all on the new tech and pushing CSS3 and SASS to the limits.
+- Focused was all on the new tech and pushing CSS3 (GRID & FLEXBOX) and SASS to the limits.
 Getting maximum out of it.
 Used BEM methodology to make code readable and re-usable.
 Focused on new stuff, such as new button styles and animations, new layouts etc.

 <b>TOOLS USED</b>